 - If you are self-catering, please ensure that you bring all your supplies.
 Our curio shop sells wood, firelighters and meat but it really is a gift shop and not a food shop.

-- Firewood can be purchased at our Curio Shop or you are welcome to bring your own.
+- Firewood can be purchased at our Curio Shop.
 We provide complimentary firewood in our Suites that have fireplaces only.

 Getting to De Hoop - Location